Chase the muse with me.

 “There’s something validating about seeing your story on a piece of paper.”

-–from “Telling Life stories May Help Improve Care for Cancer Patients” by Kara Lofton, West Virginia Public Broadcasting
+–from “Telling Life stories May Help Improve Care for Cancer Patients,” an interview with Kara Lofton, West Virginia Public Broadcasting

 "I think poetry can be important in capturing the experiences of people grappling with illness—patients, caregivers, health professionals, and so on.
 Reading these experiences can be transformative, too.
 A person can be sick, but also have a sense of well-being, and that’s something that I think a poet can help with.
 I try to honor that lived experience."